ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/client-api/changes/what-is-changes-api.dotnet.markdown

 ## Subscriptions

-In order to retrieve notifications you have to subscribe to server-side events by using one of the following methods:
+In order to retrieve notifications, you have to subscribe to server-side events by using one of the following methods:

 - [ForAllDocuments](../../client-api/changes/how-to-subscribe-to-document-changes#foralldocuments)
 - [ForAllIndexes](../../client-api/changes/how-to-subscribe-to-index-changes#forallindexes)